 Are you a Medicare beneficiary?
 Please call 1-800-MEDICARE or visit https://www.medicare.gov/coverage/diabetes-screenings.html for information about MDPP services.

 Have Questions about MDPP?
 Our Frequently Asked Questions page also has answers to key questions about the program.
+For questions about MDPP and COVID-19, please see the CMS Flexibilities to Fight COVID-19 Frequently Asked Questions (FAQ) (PDF).
 Several additional resources are provided below to learn about the program.

 Want to stay up to date?
 To sign up for updates about this program, please subscribe to the Medicare Diabetes Prevention Program listserv.